eworsham/sales-by-match/README.md

 ## Input Format

-The first line contains an integer n, the number of socks represented in arr.

-The second line contains n space-separated integers, the colors of the socks in the pile.
+Input contains space-separated integers, each integer representing a color of the socks in the pile.

 ## Sample Input

-6

 1 2 1 3 3 4